zmoon/blpd/README.md

 pip install -e git+https://github.com/zmoon92/bee-lpdm#egg=blpdm
 ```

 Only `pip` versions >= 10.0 will recognize build dependencies in `pyproject.toml` and update the requirements (if necessary) before invoking `setuptools`.
-The current consequence of this is that if you use an older build, the version will not be read properly into the package metadata if `setuptools` is too old to read and parse the version from the text file.
+The current consequence of this is that if you use an older build, the version will not be read properly into the package metadata if `setuptools` is too old to read and parse the version from the text file (instead giving it as `file-VERSION.txt`).

 Only `pip` versions >= 19.0 support specifying the build backend in `pyproject.toml`.